GoogleCloudPlatform/cluster-toolkit/docs/hybrid-slurm-cluster/on-prem-instructions.md

 ## About the Hybrid Configuration Module

-The [schedmd-slurm-gcp-v5-hybrid][hybridmodule] module relies on the [slurm\_controller\_hybrid] terraform module in [Slurm on GCP][slurm-gcp].
-The module defines a configuration for a hybrid environment using the Slurm on GCP scripts for deploying cloud hybrid compute resources.
-This includes:
+The [schedmd-slurm-gcp-v5-hybrid][hybridmodule] module creates the following:

+* Compute instance templates that describe the nodes created by each cloud hybrid partition.
+* Metadata in the Google Cloud project that informs newly created cloud compute resources how to configure themselves.
+* Cloud pubsub triggers that handle reconfiguration and cleanup of cloud resources.
-* Creating a configuration directory with:
+* Creating a configuration directory on the local filesystem with:
   * a `cloud.conf` file that extends the `slurm.conf` configuration.
   * a `cloud_gres.conf` file that extends the `gres.conf` configuration.
   * the [slurm-gcp] resume, suspend and synchronization scripts for the hybrid partitions.
-* Compute instance templates that describe the nodes created by each cloud hybrid partition.
-* Metadata in the target cloud project that informs newly created cloud compute resources how to configure themselves.
-* Cloud pubsub triggers that handle reconfiguration and cleanup of cloud resources.

 This configuration comes with a set of assumptions about the local Slurm cluster and cloud compute nodes.
 The following sections describe some of these in more